nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 Samples were taken at every four hours at first, backing off to every 12 hours.
-The intention of this was to get some more subtlety in scoring especially for variants with low scores, rather than just a score of survived or didn't.
+The intention of this was to get some more subtlety in scoring especially for variants with low scores, rather than just a score of 'survived' or 'didn't'.
 Number of volume replacements was also recorded at each time point.

 For each sample, DNA sequencing was performed to see what proportion of the yeasts were of what varieties.